Premium Grade Chrysocolla Tumbles media thumbnails

 In stock!

-Premium selection chrysocolla tumbled stones in a greenish-blue to intense turquoise hue, with black and brown veins from associated minerals (malachite, manganese oxides, siliceous matrix).
+Premium tumbled chrysocolla in a blue-green to intense turquoise hue, with black and brown veins from accompanying minerals.
 Size between 23 and 31 mm, weight between 12 and 18 grams.
-Material associated with copper deposits, with a distinct pattern in each piece.
+Unique pattern in each piece.

 Material Data Sheet